MicrosoftDocs/xamarin-docs/docs/essentials/permissions.md

 If a permission is marked as ![not supported](~/media/shared/no.png "not supported") it will always return `Granted` when checked or requested.

 ## General Usage

-Here is a general usage pattern for handling permissions.
+The following presents the general usage pattern for determining whether a permission has been granted and requesting it if it has not.
+This code snippet uses features that are available with Xamarin.Essentials version 1.6.0 or later.

 ```csharp
 public async Task<PermissionStatus> CheckAndRequestLocationPermission()